timotheelionnet/BeadBuddy/README.md

 # BeadBuddy

 **BeadBuddy** is a flexible, user-friendly MATLAB tool for correcting chromatic errors in multi-channel single molecule imaging datasets.
-Designed to streamline the correction process through a guided graphical user interface (GUI), BeadBuddy integrates seamlessly with typical imaging workflows and data formats.
+Users simply image a fluorescent calibration bead slide at the beginning of their imaging session and then BeadBuddy handles the rest.

+BeadBuddy analyzes the bead images to model arbitrary chromatic errors in three dimensions as a function of position in the imaging plane.
+It then applies the corrections to the user's dataset resulting in a more precise, more reproducible downstream analysis!

 ---

 ## 🧰 Features

+- Intuitive, step-by-step graphical user interface
-- Automated localization and analysis of bead images
+- Automated localization and analysis of fluorescent calibration bead images
-- Visualization of chromatic aberrations per channel
+- Visualization of chromatic errors present in your imaging system and dataset
-- Nearest neighbor analysis to quantify correction effectiveness
-- Saves diagnostic plots and corrected data outputs
-- Intuitive, step-by-step GUI
+- Handles 2D or 3D single-molecule localization datasets

 ---